Alfresco/docs-alfresco/content-services/latest/tutorial/sso/ldap.md

 * Alfresco Share: `share.example.com`
 * Alfresco Digital Workspace: `adw.example.com`
 * Alfresco Process Services: `aps.example.com`
-* Identity Service: `ids.example.com`
+* Keycloak: `keycloak.example.com`
 * LDAP Directory: `ldap.example.com`
   * OpenLDAP was used for testing purposes.

 It is also assumed that certificates are correctly set up for each host and that each host exposes its service solely via TLS on the default port (443).

-## Step 1: Configure a realm and clients
+## Step 1: Configure a realm and client

-A realm and client need to be configured in the Identity Service for the Alfresco products to sit under.
+A realm and client need to be configured in the Keycloak for the Alfresco products to sit under.
 A single realm is required and the client will be used for all services other than Alfresco Share and Alfresco Office Services (AOS).

-1. Sign in to the administrator console of the Identity Service as an administrator.
-The URL of the Identity Service administrator console is `https://ids.example.com/auth/admin`.

-2. Select the default realm, `Alfresco` or create a new realm to use that the Alfresco products will be accessed through.
-Note down the **Name** for later use.
-The realm `Alfresco` will be used in this example.

-3. Select **Tokens** and set a timeout period in the **Realm Settings** for the realm `Alfresco`.

-4. Use the default client under the `Alfresco` realm or create a new client and configure it.
-Make sure that at least the following are set:

-    * The client is **Enabled**.
-    * A **Client ID** is set.
-    * **Implicit Flow Enabled** is switched on.
-    * A wildcard `*` is entered for **Valid Redirect URIs**.

-5. To configure single logout for Process Services add the following URL into the **Admin URL**: `aps.example.com/activiti-app`.

-6. Create a new client for Alfresco Share under the `Alfresco` realm or the realm you created, setting at least the following:

-    * **Client ID** is set to a valid value (for example, `share`).
-    * **Enabled** is set to true.
-    * **Client Protocol** is set to `openid-connect`.
-    * **Access Type** is set to `public`.
-    * **Standard Flow** is enabled.
-    * **Valid Redirect URIs** is set to `*`.
+1. Sign into the master realm Keycloak Administration Console (Keycloak Admin Console) using the credentials created on your first sign in.

+2. [Add a new realm](https://www.keycloak.org/docs/21.1.2/server_admin/index.html#proc-creating-a-realm_server_administration_guide){:target="_blank"} or edit the `Alfresco` realm.

+3. [Create a new OIDC client](https://www.keycloak.org/docs/21.1.2/server_admin/index.html#_oidc_clients){:target="_blank"} or edit the existing one.

+4. Configure any [groups](https://www.keycloak.org/docs/21.1.2/server_admin/index.html#proc-managing-groups_server_administration_guide){:target="_blank"} or users

 ## Step 2: Configure LDAP synchronization

-An LDAP directory needs to be synchronized with the Identity Service, Alfresco Content Services (ACS) and Alfresco Process Services (APS).
-The following steps detail the synchronization with the Identity Service, whilst the configuration to ACS and APS is covered in later steps.
+An LDAP directory needs to be synchronized with the Keycloak, Alfresco Content Services (ACS) and Alfresco Process Services (APS).
+The following steps detail the synchronization with the Keycloak, whilst the configuration to ACS and APS is covered in later steps.

-1. Sign in to the administrator console of the Identity Service as an administrator.
-The URL of the Identity Service administrator console is `https://ids.example.com/auth/admin`.
+1. Sign into the master realm Keycloak Administration Console (Keycloak Admin Console) using the credentials created on your first sign in.

-2. Select **User Federation** and **Add provider...** then choose **ldap**.
+2. Select **User Federation** and **Add Ldap providers**.

 3. Choosing a **Vendor** will auto-populate many of the fields.